epiverse-trace/episoap/README.md

 ## Related projects

-This projects has some overlap with other R package:
+This projects has some overlap with other R packages:

-- `{sitrep}` from the R4Epis organisation.
+- `{sitrep}` from the R4EPI organisation.
 While the stated goals and approaches can appear similar, `{episoap}` and `{sitrep}` are actually two very different projects.
 The `{sitrep}` reports are more specific (providing, e.g., reports for a specific disease), and thus more